zopefoundation/mongopersist/src/mongopersist/README.txt

 Non-Persistent Objects
 ----------------------

-As you can see, even the reference looks nice and uses the standard Mongo DB reference construct.
+As you can see, even the reference looks nice and uses the standard mongoDB DB reference construct.
 But what about arbitrary non-persistent, but picklable, objects?
 Well, let's create a phone number object for that: